build-on-aws/content/tutorials/build-a-vtubing-app-with-amazon-ivs-and-vroid/index.md

 }
 ```

 At this point, we are now broadcasting our live avatar feed that is mimicking our body movements to a stage.
 To test if someone else joining the stage can see your avatar, open the [Amazon IVS Real-Time Streaming Web Sample](https://codepen.io/amazon-ivs/project/editor/DYapzL#) in another browser window, create another participant token, provide it in this browser window and click join stage.
 You should now see the avatar move as you move on camera.
-Notice the latency can sub-second and can be as low as 300ms.
+The latency can be sub-second and can be as low as 300ms.
 This is how other audience members joining the stage would see your avatar.

 ## Conclusion